Stability conditions on Kuznetsov components: A Bogomolov inequality

 \begin{proof} To start with, by Lemma~\ref{lem:InequalityJH}, we can assume that $E$ is $\mu_{h,f}$-stable.
 By arguing as in \cite[Section~3.6]{Langer:positive}, if a sheaf $F\in\Coh(\wY,\wpsi^*\BB_0)$ is $\mu_{h,h_{t_0}}$-stable, then it is $\mu_{h,h_{t}}$-stable, for $t\in\R_{\geq0}$ sufficiently close to $t_0$.

 We now have two possible situations.
 If $E$ is $\mu_{h,h_t}$-stable for all $t\geq0$, then $E$ is $\mu_h$-stable.
 Hence we can take $A=E$ and apply the assumption, getting the desired inequality.

+Otherwise, $E$ is strictly $\mu_{h, h_t}$-semistable for some $t > 0$.
 Let $E_1,\ldots,E_m$ be its Jordan-H\"older factors.
 For each of them we can apply the same argument.
 Since whenever we replace $E$ with its Jordan-H\"older factors the rank drops, in a finite number of steps we get to a situation where all Jordan-H\"older factors are $\mu_{h,h_t}$-stable, for all $t$ large.
 Hence they are $\mu_h$-stable and, by assumption, they all satisfy the inequality $\Delta_{\wpsi^*\BB_0}\ge 0$.
 By applying Lemma~\ref{lem:InequalityJH} again, we conclude the proof. \end{proof}